anthonyspiteri/terraform/project_otosukeru/README.md

 - Works out how many Veeam Proxies to deploy and sets that as a proxy count value
 - Executes Terraform apply using the proxy count value
 - Terraform deploys Proxies VM to vCenter, configures VM with name and static IP, and adds GustOS to domain
-- PowerShell adds Proxies to Backup & Replication Server
+- PowerShell adds Proxies to Backup & Replication

+- PowerShell then removed Proxies from Backup & Replication
+- Destroys the Proxy VMs with Terraform

 ## Requirements

 1. Download [Terraform](https://releases.hashicorp.com/terraform/0.11.7/) (tested version 0.11.7 - 0.12.x will not work) binary to your workstation.
-2. Terraform vSphere Provider 1.5.0
+2. Terraform vSphere Provider
+3. Pre configured Windows or Linux Template accessible from vCenter
-3. Gather the VMware credentials required to communicate to vCenter
+4. Gather the VMware credentials required to communicate to vCenter
-4. Update the variable values in the 'terraform.tfvars' file.
+5. Update the variable values in the 'terraform.tfvars' file.
-5. Update path in 'pre.bat' and 'post.bat'
+6. Update path in 'pre.bat' and 'post.bat'

 #### Version 0.3
 > First pre release for testing